tarwn/lessthandot-hugo/blogs/content/posts/2010-02-11-sql-saturday-in-chicago-schedule-is-up.md

   </p>

   <p>
-    We will be holding an, “Ask the experts” session after the regular schedule also.
+    We will be holding an, "Ask the experts" session after the regular schedule also.
 This means basically you bring your questions to all of us and we'll do our best to answer them then and there.
 If we can't, we'll twitter it and get an answer in a few minutes using #sqlhelp 😉 Jorge already tested that theory at the last SSUG he was attending.
   </p>

   <p>